 - Q. How do I know what to do on the day?

-- Q. What time does Swim Serpentine start?
+- Q. What time does the Children with Cancer UK Swim Serpentine start?

-A. The start time for the 2017 event will be announced in due course.
+A. The start time for the 2020 edition of the event will be available in due course.

 - Q. What time should I get to the Serpentine?